-Source: ECCP (2022)
+Source: ECCP (2023)

-The text below provides a qualitative description of the state of play of the cluster policy in Canada, which is complementary to the maturity assessment presented above.
+The text below provides a qualitative description of the state of play of the cluster policy in Canada.

 Policy scope

 In Canada, the primary cluster policy programme on the national level is the Global Innovation Clusters programme.
 The GIC supports five country-wide clusters in different thematic fields that were selected through a competitive process.